Patrick Grant (designer)

-Patrick James Grant FRSA (born 1 May 1972) is a Scottish fashion designer and businessman who is director of bespoke tailors Norton & Sons of Savile Row, clothing lines E. Tautz & Sons and Community Clothing, and textile manufacturer Cookson & Clegg.
-Since 2013, he has been a judge on the reality series The Great British Sewing Bee, which aired on BBC Two before moving to BBC One in 2020.
+Patrick James Grant FRSA (born 1 May 1972) is a Scottish clothier, businessman, television personality and author who is currently the director of Community Clothing and textile manufacturer Cookson & Clegg.
+He is the former director of bespoke tailors Norton & Sons of Savile Row and E. Tautz & Sons clothing line.
+Since 2013, he has been a judge on the BBC One reality series The Great British Sewing Bee.
+In 2025, he was installed as the Chancellor of Edinburgh’s Queen Margaret University.

 After taking over Norton & Sons in 2005, Grant has been credited with rejuvenating the once ailing business.
-He relaunched E. Tautz as a ready to wear label in 2009, for which he was awarded the Menswear Designer award at the British Fashion Awards in 2010.
+He relaunched E. Tautz & Sons as a ready to wear label in 2009, for which he was awarded the Menswear Designer award at the British Fashion Awards in 2010.

+Grant is a critic of the fashion industry, particularly the environmental damage caused by fast fashion and synthetic clothing.
+His book Less: Stop Buying So Much Rubbish — How Having Fewer, Better Things Can Make Us Happier was published by HarperCollins in May 2024.